Photography Tips & Gallery

 Shutter speed – 15-20 seconds (you will need a tripod to keep the camera still)

 Aperture – Wide angle lens is good; pick the lowest possible number for your F-stop setting.

-With more than 160 acres for roaming, nature comes to visit at Sundog Retreat!
+With 140 acres for roaming, nature comes to visit at Sundog Retreat!